 Industrial relations remained cordial and harmonious throughout theyear under review.

-Safety is company's top priority with regard to employment and itis encouraging safety measures at all levels of operations especially at the floor level.Regular training programmers are being conducted to bring in awareness about theimportance of safety at work place.
+Safety is Company's top priority with regard to employment and itis encouraging safety measures at all levels of operations especially at the floor level.Regular training programmes are being conducted to bring in awareness of safety atworkplace.

 Your Directors state that no disclosure or reporting is required inrespect of the following items as there were no transactions on these items during theyear under review:

-3. Change in the nature of business of the company.
+2. Change in the nature of business of the Company.

-4. The company does not have any scheme of provision of money for thepurchase of its own shares by employees or by trustees for the benefit of employees.
+3. The Company does not have any scheme of provision of money for the purchase of itsown shares by employees or by trustees for the benefit of employees.

-5. Neither the Managing Director nor the Whole-time Directors of thecompany receive any remuneration or commission from any of its subsidiaries.
+4. Neither the Managing Director nor the Whole-time Directors of the Company receiveany remuneration or commission from any of its subsidiaries.

-7. No fraud has been reported by the Auditors to the Audit Committee orthe Board.
+6. No fraud has been reported by the Auditors to the Audit Committee or the Board.

 We also place on record our sincere appreciation of the contributionmade by the employees at all levels.
 Our consistent growth is made possible by theirdevout sincere and unstinted services.

 Further the Board expresses its gratitude to you as Shareholders forthe confidence reposed in the management of the Company